RLuckom/raphaelluckom.com/hugo_site/content/posts/fixable_problems.md

 just _profoundly_ uninterested in cryptocurrency.
 My confidence actually comes from how obvious and boring the solutions to these problems really are.
 There are plenty of payment processors who offer access to the regular credit card and banking systems at reasonable rates([^7]).
-Likewise, there are extremely trustworthy ways of verifying identity, suitable for social media use, that do not rely on Facebook's or Google's login system([^8]).
+Likewise, there are extremely well-understood and trustworthy ways of verifying identity, suitable for social media use, that do not rely on Facebook's or Google's login system([^8]).
 It was a big deal when facebook started doing facial recognition on images in 2010.
 Now there are simple ways to do it on a raspberry pi.
 Paypal is old enough to vote.
 Technology